-Our reporting currency is the U.S. dollar while the functional currency for our PRC subsidiary and the consolidated VIE and its subsidiaries is RMB.
+Our reporting currency is the U.S. dollar while the functional currency for our PRC subsidiary and our consolidated VIE and its subsidiaries is RMB.
 As a result, fluctuations in the exchange rate between the U.S. dollar and RMB will affect the relative purchasing power in RMB terms of our U.S. dollar assets.
 Gains and losses from the remeasurement of assets and liabilities that are receivable or payable in RMB are included in our consolidated statements of income and comprehensive income.
-The remeasurement has caused the U.S. dollar value of our results of operations to vary with exchange rate fluctuations, and the U.S. dollar value of our results of operations to vary with exchange rate fluctuations, and the U.S. dollar value of our results of operations and the translated value of our net assets when reported in U.S. dollars in our financial statements.
+The remeasurement has caused the U.S. dollar value of our results of operations will continue to vary with exchange rate fluctuations, and the U.S. dollar value of our results of operations will continue to vary with exchange rate fluctuations.
+A fluctuation in the value of RMB relative to the U.S. dollar could reduce our profits from operations and the translated value of our net assets when reported in U.S. dollars in our financial statements.
 This could have a negative impact on our business, financial condition or results of operations as reported in U.S. dollars.
 If we decide to convert our RMB into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or for other business purposes, appreciation of the U.S. dollar against the RMB would have a negative effect on the U.S. dollar amount available to us.
 In addition, fluctuations in currencies relative to the periods in which the earnings are generated may make it more difficult to perform period-to-period comparisons of our reported results of operations.